RuiOliveira83/MP2_Translation-Game/README.md

 ## Credits
 ### Content
 - Home Page:
-  - The text was taken from the [code institute](https://codeinstitute.net) mini project with bootstrap 4.
-- Portfolio Page:
-  - The description of the Milestone projects was taken from the [code institute](https://codeinstitute.net).

 - Overall structure:
-  - I was inspired by the miniproject with bootstrap 4.
+  - I've looked at several projects on the code institute slack channel and, even though I didn't use any specific one as direct inspiration, it was helpful to see other creators ideas to help form my concept.
 - Read me file:
-  - I used the code institute template and took some ideas from [karzuin](https://github.com/karzuin/) and [Fernanda Gil](https://github.com/fernandagil) read me files.
+  - I used the code institute template and followed my previous project as a guideline.

 ### Media
 - The image used in the background was taken from [kissclipart](https://www.kissclipart.com/).
-- The flags images used in the game modes were taken from the [iconfinder](https://www.iconfinder.com/)
+- The flags' images used in the game modes were taken from the [iconfinder](https://www.iconfinder.com/)
+- The sound effects used in this website were taken from https://mixkit.co/

 ### Acknowledgements
 - The [code institute](https://codeinstitute.net) for the inspiration and knowledge to do this website.